 A certified natural chef, Joshua fell in love with simple food while living in France, where he discovered the art of shopping at farmers' markets and the value of eating seasonal, local foods.
 The author of Pesto: Simples et Bons, Joshua leads culinary tours and cooking workshops in Paris, Tuscany and the Bay Area.
 He lives in San Francisco, where he writes culinary adventures in coffee shops around town.

-Emunah enjoys sharing stories about food neighborhoods, businesses, and cultures and is grateful to live in a community known for its revolutionary approach to eating.
-As a publicist for sustainable food enterprises, Emunah is excited about the growing food landscape and evolving discussions in the media about local, seasonal, sustainable food.
+Emunah believes food illustrates more about a place than any other lens.
+She loves sharing backstories about food neighborhoods, cultures and businesses and is grateful to live in a region known for its revolutionary approach to eating.
+Our food conversations are ever-evolving—the intersections of artisanal, local, traditional, and innovative are often intriguing and always delicious.
+As a publicist for good food enterprises, Emunah is excited about the changing food landscape not only in the San Francisco Bay Area but all around the world.

 Sarah remembers how delighted she was when a farmers market sprouted in downtown San Francisco years ago now.
 A freelance writer, she reports on the local food scene for Edible East Bay, San Francisco, and KQED’s Bay Area Bites.
 She has covered food people, politics and culture for The Atlantic, Gilt Taste, Eating Well, and AFAR.
 Sarah is also the voice behind the blog Lettuce Eat Kale.